Offset Unlearning for Large Language Models: Analysis

 \subsection{Effect of Offset Strength}

 As we mentioned in \Cref{sec:3.2}, we can adjust the value of $\alpha$ to control the strength of the logit offset being added to the larger model's logits.
-We experiment with using difference $\alpha$ values during inference and study its effect on forget quality and model utility.
+We experiment with using difference $\alpha$ values during inference and study its effect on forget and retain performance.
 As shown in \Cref{fig:alpha}.
 A low offset strength makes the effect of logit offset negligible, and the prediction of the ensemble is essentially dominated by the larger model $M$ without unlearning.
-As we gradually increase the offset strength, the unlearning effect becomes more prominent and forget set performance decreases significantly.
+As we gradually increase the offset strength, the unlearning effect becomes more prominent and forget set ROUGE score decreases significantly.
 Similar to what we observe in \Cref{fig:traj}, Retain Set performance largely follows the trajectory of Forget Set, while Real Author and World Fact performance are less influenced by the increase of unlearning offset strength.
-When we surpass the level of offset strength used in training, we observe continued performance degradation on all four subset.
+When we surpass the level of offset strength used in training, we observe continued performance degradation on all four datasets.
 The ROUGE score on forget set drops below 10 when $\alpha$ increases to 5, a score much lower than the retraining baseline (which has a ROUGE score of 38.9).
 However, at this offset strength the model becomes unusable, indicated by poor performance across all three non-forget set.

 We present an example from the Forget Set in \Cref{tab:example} to provide a better understanding of model behavior at different offset strength levels.
-At $\alpha$=0.2, the model can perfectly reproduce the answer that is supposed to be forgotten, showing that unlearning is taking effect.
-At $\alpha$=0.5, the model still capable of recalling the correct answer, despite in slightly different phrasing.
-At $\alpha$=1, we obtain a fluent but incorrect response, demonstrating success of unlearning.
-With high offset strength, the model starts to generate gibberish and eventually becomes unusable.
+At $\alpha$=0.2, the model can perfectly reproduce the answer that is supposed to be forgotten, showing that unlearning is not taking effect at low offset strength.
+At $\alpha$=0.5, the model is still capable of recalling the correct answer, despite in slightly different phrasing.
+At $\alpha$=1, we obtain a fluent response with the sensitive information from the ground truth removed, demonstrating success of unlearning.
+If we further increase offset strength, the model starts to generate gibberish and eventually becomes unusable.
+In conclusion, using the same offset strength as in training leads to the best results overall.